python/cpython/Doc/library/urllib.request.rst

    The second argument, if present, specifies the file location to copy to (if absent, the location will be a tempfile with a generated name).
-The third argument, if present, is a hook function that will be called once on establishment of the network connection and once after each block read thereafter.
-The hook will be passed three arguments; a count of blocks transferred so far, a block size in bytes, and the total size of the file.
+The third argument, if present, is a callable that will be called once on establishment of the network connection and once after each block read thereafter.
+The callable will be passed three arguments; a count of blocks transferred so far, a block size in bytes, and the total size of the file.
 The third argument may be ``-1`` on older FTP servers which do not return a file size in response to a retrieval request.